clinicalml/vae_ssl/README.md

 ```
 python run/001_GumbelSoftmaxM2.py
 ```
-This will train a semi-supervised variational autoencoder on MNIST using 10 random training samples from each digit class as labeled examples and all other training samples as unlabeled samples.
+This will train a semi-supervised variational autoencoder on MNIST using 10 random training samples from each digit class as labeled examples, for a total of 100 labeled samples, and all other training samples as unlabeled samples.

 See `results.ipynb` for an example of how to use output results.